celestiaorg/docs/developers/build-whatever.md

   <UrlImageButton url="https://bubstestnet.com/" imageSrc="/build/caldera.webp" text="Bubs testnet" notes="OP Stack" alt="Caldera logo" aria-label="Caldera Bubs testnet"/>
   <UrlImageButton url="https://raas.gelato.network/rollups/details/public/opcelestia-raspberry" imageSrc="/build/gelato.webp" text="Raspberry testnet" notes="OP Stack" alt="Gelato logo" aria-label="Gelato Raspberry testnet"/>
 </div>

+## What is a rollup?

+A rollup is a type of blockchain that offloads some work to a layer 1, like Celestia.
+Rollups host applications and process user transactions.
+Once those transactions get processed, they are then published to layer 1.
+It’s layer 1s job to order those transactions and check that they are available, at minimum.

 ## What is a modular blockchain?